mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 </div>

 ## Hybrid Reference Architecture with Helm Charts (Alternative)

-As an alternative approach you can also run select components of GitLab in Kubernetes via our official [Helm Charts](https://docs.gitlab.com/charts/).
+As an alternative approach, you can also run select components of GitLab in Kubernetes via our official [Helm Charts](https://docs.gitlab.com/charts/).

-In this setup we support running the equivalent of GitLab Rails and Sidekiq nodes in a Kubernetes cluster, named Webservice and Sidekiq respectively.
+In this setup, we support running the equivalent of GitLab Rails and Sidekiq nodes in a Kubernetes cluster, named Webservice and Sidekiq respectively.
 In addition to this several other supporting services, such as Grafana, NGINX, etc... are also supported here.

-Note that the listed components above are the **only** components we support running in Kubernetes and all other components should continue to be run via Omnibus or alternatively on PAAS services such as AWS RDS for Database, etc...
+Note that the listed components above are the **only** components we support running alternatively on PAAS services, such as AWS RDS for the database.

-Hybrid installations leverage the benefits of both cloud native and traditional deployments together.
-By shifting the Sidekiq and Webservice components into Kubernetes you can reap certain cloud native workload management benefits while the others are deployed in compute VMs with Omnibus as described above in this page.
+Hybrid installations leverage the benefits of both cloud native and traditional Kubernetes, you can reap certain cloud native workload management benefits while the others are deployed in compute VMs with Omnibus as described above in this page.